 It was customary to complete the training at OTU by doing a Nickel trip to France.
 On 28 Feb 1943 two Wellingtons were detailed to drop leaflets on Clermont Ferand.
-On returning to the south coast of England, there was 10/10th cloud at 2000ft. and we were not sure of our position having no navigational aids, while the other aircraft was equiped with Gee.
-Rather than decend through cloud, we called Mayday and RAF Colerne near Bath heard our distress call and coned three searchlights on the cloud base giving us a light in the cloud where we descended and landed.
+On returning to the south coast of England, there was 10/10th cloud at 2000ft. and we were not sure of our position having no navigational aids, while the other aircraft was equipped with Gee.
+Rather than descend through cloud, we called Mayday and RAF Colerne near Bath heard our distress call and coned three searchlights on the cloud base giving us a light in the cloud where we descended and landed.
 The other plane crashed into a hillside.

 1 April 1943 1661 HCU, Winthorpe.
 Flew in Manchesters and Lancasters.